GlueOps/qr-code-generator/README.md

 ## Setting up .env file

-- Clone the [repo](https://github.com/development-captains/test-80-np.pluto.onglueops.rocks) into a codespace.
+- Clone your specific cluster's [repo](https://github.com/development-captains/) into a codespace.

 - Then run, in the root folder
 ```bash